LUXMAN Vintage Audio website®

 The board has 1 FET and 3 smd transistors, thats the whole pre-amp.
 V

-After updating its still a cheap but quite good sounding mic.
+After updating its still a low-cost mic, but quite good sounding and usable mic.